Jack Plotnick: Career

 Plotnick is possibly best known for his role as Edmund Kay in the 1998 period drama Gods and Monsters, which won an Academy Award for Best Adapted Screenplay, and recurring roles on the television series Ellen and Buffy the Vampire Slayer, his role as part of the main cast of Drawn Together, his leading performance in the film Wrong and his drag persona, "Evie Harris" in Girls Will Be Girls.
-He had a recurring role on The Mentalist as Red John suspect Brett Partridge.
+He had a recurring role on The Mentalist as crime scene technician Brett Partridge.
 Plotnick directed and co-wrote the 2014 science fiction comedy Space Station 76.

 Personal life

 Plotnick was born in Worthington, Ohio, the youngest of four children, and graduated from Worthington High School in 1987.
 He attended Carnegie Mellon University.
 Plotnick was raised Jewish, and is gay.

 Awards

 Along with co-stars Miss Coco Peru and Varla Jean Merman, Plotnick shared the Best Actor Grand Jury Award at Outfest 2003 and "Best Actress" honors at the 2003 U.S. Comedy Arts Festival for his role in Girls Will Be Girls.